Upon reviewing random list-type articles ranking in the top 3 on Google, I noticed the average text-to-image ratio is one image per every 133 words.

-Single product reviews typically include one image per 262 words.
+Typically, single product reviews feature one image per 262 words.

 Round-up Product Reviews

-There’s a list of similar and competing products that the reviewer compares and declares the overall winner, the best budget option, the best option for a given use case, etc.
+They consist of a list of similar products, where the reviewer compares them and picks the overall winner, best budget option, and best for specific uses.

-The use of images is just as simple as the article formula – you typically use one image per product.
+In these reviews, the use of images is as straightforward as the article’s structure, typically one image per product.

-Round-up reviews I included in this research had one image per 237 words.
+Research shows round-up reviews have one image per 237 words.